Specialized Investment Funds (SIF)

 Risk Profile High, due to use of leverage, short selling, and concentrated strategies Moderate to high, depending on fund type (equity, debt, etc.)

-Return Potential Potential for higher returns through complex strategies, but with increased volatility and risk exposure Potential for higher returns through complex strategies, but with increased volatility and risk exposure
+Return Potential Potential for higher returns through complex strategies, but with increased volatility and risk exposure Potential for moderate to high returns, depending on the asset class, with generally lower risk compared to SIFs

 Important Circulars & Resources